 Getting the best mortgage rates in Toronto

-Of course, your personal rate may be different to the rates listed above.
-Your rates can change based on things like your down payment, the price of the house, your credit score, which lender you choose, as well as what the house is being used for.
+Of course, your personal rate may be different from the rates listed above.
+The rate you're eligible for can change based on things like your down payment, the price of the house, your credit score, which lender you choose, as well as what the property is being used for.

-Luckily, you can get personal quotes for mortgage rates without filling in a full mortgage application.
-Just answer a few questions here, and we’ll provide you with personalized mortgage quotes from Toronto lenders, in under two minutes.
+Luckily, you can get personalized quotes for mortgage rates without filling in a full mortgage application.
+Use the tools at the top of this page and we’ll provide you with personalized mortgage quotes from Toronto lenders in under two minutes.

 Toronto closing costs

 When applying for a new mortgage in Toronto, it’s important to be aware of the closing costs associated with all property purchases.
-These costs will need to be paid up front, so you’ll need to save the cash to pay for them (in addition to your down payment).
+Most of these costs will need to be paid upfront, so you’ll need to save the cash to pay for them (in addition to your down payment).

 Ontario Land Transfer Tax: Provincial land transfer taxes are collected by the Ontario government, and are between 0.5% - 2.0% of the purchase price.

-Toronto Land Transfer Tax: Unlike most cities, the City of Toronto also charges its own land transfer tax on top of the provincial tax.
-It add an additional 0.5 - 2.0%, depending on the purchase price.
+Toronto Land Transfer Tax: Unlike most cities, the City of Toronto charges its own land transfer tax on top of the provincial tax.
+This adds an additional 0.5 - 2.0%, depending on the purchase price.

 These are just some of the closing costs you’ll have to pay in Toronto.
 Learn more on our closing costs education centre page.